boulder-food-rescue/food-rescue-robot/README.md

  * A reasonable operating system (e.g., Linux or Mac, Windows if you're saucy)
  * Various dependencies for the above

+*Detailed instructions for setting up prerequisites on a Mac platform are below.

 ## Setup

 Clone this repository: